JLospinoso/matterbot/README.md

 git clone git@github.com:JLospinoso/matterbot.git
 ```

-Open up Visual Studio _as an Administrator_ (so that you can bind to a local port
+Open up Visual Studio.
-when debugging).
 There are two projects in the solution:

 * Matterbot is the project containing the matterbot (static) library.
 * MatterbotSample is the project containing a sample bot